UKCloud/documentation/articles/azure/azs-how-create-vm-from-snapshot-portal.md

     ![All services - disks](images/azs-browser-allservices-disks.png)

 2. From the list, click the name of the disk that you want to create a virtual machine from.
-If you have been following this guide, then this will be the disk that you just created from the snapshot.
+If you have been following this guide from the start, then this will be the disk that you just created from the snapshot.

     ![Disks blade](images/azs-browser-disks-list-new.png)